 Text proposed to be deleted is displayed in strikeout type.

 § 15230.
 Private Sector License Fee Assessment.

-(a) After July 1, 2001, an annual license fee shall be assessed by the Manager against each private self-insurer and paid by each private self-insurer on the following basis:
+(a) After July 1, 2001, an annual license fee shall be assessed by the Chief against each private self-insurer and paid by each private self-insurer on the following basis: